hayden-fr/ComfyUI-Model-Manager/README.md

 - Include models listed in ComfyUI's `extra_model_paths.yaml` or added in `ComfyUI/models`.
 - Sort for models (Date Created, Date Modified, Name).

-### Model Info
+### Model Info View

 - View model metadata, including training tags and bucket resolutions.
-- Delete or move a model.
 - Read, edit and save notes in a `.txt` file beside the model.
-- Change or remove preview image with a file upload or a url.
+- Change or remove a model's preview image (add a different one using a url or local upload).
+- Move or **permanently** remove models.

 ### ComfyUI Node Graph